apache/spark/docs/ml-advanced.md

 relatively small.
 We can then solve the normal equations on a single machine using local methods like direct Cholesky factorization or iterative optimization programs.

 Spark MLlib currently supports two types of solvers for the normal equations: Cholesky factorization and Quasi-Newton methods (L-BFGS/OWL-QN).
-Cholesky factorization depends on a positive definite covariance matrix (e.g. columns of the data matrix must be linearly independent) and will fail if this condition is violated.
+Cholesky factorization depends on a positive definite covariance matrix (i.e. columns of the data matrix must be linearly independent) and will fail if this condition is violated.
 Quasi-Newton methods are still capable of providing a reasonable solution even when the covariance matrix is not positive definite, so the normal equation solver can also fall back to
 Quasi-Newton methods in this case.
 This fallback is currently always enabled for the `LinearRegression` and `GeneralizedLinearRegression` estimators.